What is Reverse ETL and How Does It Interact with your CDP?

 Reverse ETL is (not surprisingly) the opposite of the traditional ETL process.
 Its goal is to take data from your data warehouse and send it back to business intelligence, marketing, sales, and operations tools.
 This process then makes customer data actionable.

 At first glance, Reverse ETL may appear like the perfect solution to completing your data stack.
 You have a warehouse that stores data and now a solution that moves data back and forth to your tools.
 However, Reverse ETL does not provide an interface to activate data into personalized, cross-channel customer experiences.
-This gap is where a CDP comes into play, presenting an opportunity for Reverse ETL and CDP to work complementary.
+This gap is where a CDP comes into play, presenting an opportunity for Reverse ETL and CDP to work together.

 Let’s do a quick refresher on what a CDP is.
 CDPs focus on unifying customer data from numerous disconnected tools and sources, making single profile views of each customer.
 Therefore, downstream marketing orchestration and business analysis can be more targeted, personalized, and effective.